 Does my project need to be approved?

-Article XIII Section 1 states: “… the Architectural Committee may in its sole discretion decline to approve structures including room additions, carports, garages or outbuildings where the style, site location, or other details of appearance or structure are out of harmony with the existing or planned character of the Properties.”
+Both small exterior changes (a new window shape, a new gate, etc.) and large exterior changes (a new room, a new pool, new yard walls, etc.) must be submitted to the Architecture Committee for review prior to the commencement of construction.
+Article XIII Section 1 of the CC&Rs states: “… the Architectural Committee may in its sole discretion decline to approve structures including room additions, carports, garages or outbuildings where the style, site location, or other details of appearance or structure are out of harmony with the existing or planned character of the Properties.”

 - Flagpoles and Outdoor Flag Display